olitomlinson/dapr-pluggable-state-store/README.md

 ---

-### Instructions to build and run
+### Instructions to build and run (Inner dev loop)

 - Obtain an instance of a postgresdb (With a user named 'postgres' with sufficient permissions to create schemas and tables in the db)
 - Install Dapr CLI and ensure https://docs.dapr.io/getting-started/install-dapr-selfhost/ Dapr works.
-- Pull this repo and open Terminal in the `Component` folder
+- Pull this repo and open the `src` folder

+Build the pluggable component :

-1. `dotnet run Component.csproj`
+`src % dotnet run Component.csproj`

-2. create a new `component.yaml` for the pluggable component and place it the default directory where Dapr discovers your components on your machine.
+Create a new `component.yaml` for the pluggable component and place it the default directory where Dapr discovers your components on your machine.
 Replace with your connection string to your postgresql db instance.

 ```yaml
 apiVersion: dapr.io/v1alpha1